 A meta-analysis is a statistical technique that quantitatively combines results from multiple independent studies to produce a single pooled effect size.
 It uses weighted averages, typically based on inverse variance, to generate a combined estimate with a narrower confidence interval than any individual study.
 The meta-analysis produces a forest plot that displays individual study results alongside the pooled estimate, and it includes formal assessment of heterogeneity across studies using statistics such as I-squared, tau-squared, and Cochran's Q test.

 The relationship between the two is hierarchical.
 A meta-analysis is a component that may exist within a systematic review.
 A systematic review is the overarching methodology.
 Every meta-analysis should be conducted within a systematic review framework, but not every systematic review includes a meta-analysis.
 When studies are too different in design, population, intervention, or outcome measurement to be pooled meaningfully, the systematic review uses narrative synthesis instead.
-For a detailed walkthrough of systematic review methodology, see our step-by-step SR methodology walkthrough.
+For a detailed walkthrough of systematic review methodology, see our step-by-step systematic review methodology walkthrough.

 Key Differences Between Systematic Reviews and Meta-Analysis